-“Other types would be urinary health, particularly in cats that experience urinary disorders like urinary tract infections or crystals that can build up in their urinary tracts.
+“Other types would be urinary health, particularly in cats that experience urinary disorders or crystals that can build up in their urinary tracts.
 These diets are made to either dissolve these crystals or help maintain a certain level of healthy minerals and a healthy pH.”

 When a pet has kidney disease they will require special dietary requirements that are met by a prescription diet.
 This is to ensure the kidneys aren’t working too hard and that the proteins have been adjusted to support optimal kidney function.
 Some prescription diets have liver support functions – they are higher in certain antioxidants and nutrients that allow for better function of the liver.

 Is it genetic or based on environment?

 The way in which animals can present with these issues is the result of a combination of many factors.

 “It could be in part, genetic – the genetic makeup of the breed, the way that their musculoskeletal systems designed or the way their facial structure is designed,” says Dr Roslyn.
 “The oral structure has a lot of influence into the likelihood of some dogs developing dental disease much earlier than other dogs, such as teeth crowding and malalignment of the jaw.
 A lot of pets also have genetic predispositions to other diseases, such as allergic dermatitis.”

 It is often a mixture of genetics and the environment in which the animal is brought up.
 Weight control is a common problem: dogs that are overweight as puppies will be prone to maintaining that weight as they become adults and find it more difficult to lose weight.